Stock Number: 60793

 Stock Number: 40938

-"Piggy Back Plant" Fresh green, hairy, lobed leaves sometimes with richly yellow-flecked surfaces grow plantlets on the tops of the leaf base.
-Likes a cool spot with good humidity.
+"Piggy Back Plant" Fresh green, hairy, lobed leaves (sometimes with richly yellow-flecked surfaces) grow plantlets on the tops of the leaf base.
+Likes a cool spot with good humidity to form a richly textured carpet.